hostedgraphite/pandoras_flask/README.md

 You can then visit https://localhost:8040/ and look around, or CTRL-C to bring everything down again.

+Once everything's running, you can point a test Prometheus at https://localhost:9040/metrics to scrape the monitoring data.

 Directory layout:
 * `bin/` - some helper scripts;
 * `conf/` - `nginx` and `uwsgi` configuration;